Leon Ko

 Leon Ko Sai-tseung (高世章 (Gāo Shìzhāng)) is a composer for musical theatre and films.
 He won a Richard Rodgers Development Award, a Golden Horse Award and numerous musical awards.
+In 2025, he received the Award for Outstanding Contribution to the Arts from the Hong Kong Arts Development Council.

+Ko comes from a renowned family of performing artists.
 His mother, Lucilla You Min (尤敏), was a famous actress in post-war Hong Kong Mandarin cinema and won "Best Actress" at the 1st Annual Golden Horse Awards and two consecutive Asian Film Festivals.
 His grandfather, Bak Yuk Tong (白玉堂), was a famous Cantonese opera artist, known as one of the Four Super Stars (四大天王).

 Personal life

 Ko received a master’s in Musical Theatre Writing at New York University's Tisch School of the Arts.
 His musical Heading East, with book and lyrics by Robert Lee, won the 2001 Richard Rodgers Development Award and was restaged in New York in 2010 in the form of a concert presentation.
 His works have been performed at Carnegie Hall, as well as on Public Broadcasting Service (PBS), where he wrote songs for the children series The Puzzle Place.